renzmann/renzmann.github.io/content/emacsd.md

 super can be a bit tough to integrate with both the windowing application _and_ the terminal emulator, I've mostly given up on the GUI key in favor of other chords, especially the `C-c` ones.

+#### A note on TreeSitter {#a-note-on-treesitter}

+When compiling tree-sitter dll's with `treesit-install-language-grammar`, I also need to launch Emacs via `runemacs.exe` from the MinGW terminal to ensure the C and C++ compilers are both visible and usable.

 ### macOS {#macos}